awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Use the following command to run an automation with approvers\.
-In the document name section, specify an Automation document that includes the automation action, `aws:approve`\.
+In the document name section, specify a runbook that includes the automation action, `aws:approve`\.

    For `Approvers`, specify the IAM users or user ARNs of approvers for the action\.
 For `SNSTopic`, specify the SNS topic ARN to use to send approval notification\.
 The SNS topic name must start with **Automation**\.
 **Note**
-The specific names of the parameter values for approvers and the SNS topic depend on the values specified within the document you choose\.
+The specific names of the parameter values for approvers and the SNS topic depend on the values specified within the runbook you choose\.

 ------
 #### [ Linux ]